 2-3 tbsp chopped parsley

 Carefully wash all vegetables, chop the carrot and slice the onion.
 Drizzel the diced fish with the lemon juice and season with salt and pepper.
 Lightly braise the onion.
 Meanwhile bring the fish stock to the boil over a high heat and add the rice, carrot and the celery.
 Reduce the heat and cook for over 15 min.
 Now add the fish, the lemon juice and the olives and let brew for 5 minutes.
-Garnish with parsley and season if required.
+Finally, salt to taste and add parsley.

 Fish stock (serves 2 l)